mokpolar/kubeflow/eks/samples/custom_image/README.md

 ## Objective

-This test was conducted to incorporate the preprocessing code used in the transformer into the Predictor without using the transformer.
+This test was conducted to incorporate the preprocessing code used in the Transformer into the Predictor without using the Transformer.

 If you don't want to upload a separate Web server, KFServing.KFModel shall be used as is.